BeastyZ/LLM-Verified-Retrieval/README.md

 # LLM-Verified Retrieval for Verifiable Text Generation
-This repository contains the code and data for paper LLM-Verified Retrieval for Verifiable Text Generation.
+This repository contains the code and data for paper LLatrieval: LLM-Verified Retrieval for Verifiable Generation.
 This repository also includes code to reproduce the method we propose in our paper.

 ## Quick Links